Pompeo says Israel, Palestinian peace still a US priority

 But, he said, the Palestinians had to return to a political dialogue to get there.

 “An important piece of achieving Middle East stability is to resolve this conflict,” he added.
 “Precisely how to rank it among all the various challenges, I’ll defer on that.
-Know that it is incredible priority for the United States to provide whatever assistance we can to allow the two parties to come to a resolution.”
+Know that it is an incredible priority for the United States to provide whatever assistance we can to allow the two parties to come to a resolution.”

 Safadi had opened the news conference with an apparent appeal for the U.S. to boost efforts to end the conflict.